45825243/dbt_fundamentals_doodles/README.md

 Let's try to download a picture to github.
 Use `git add progress.png` and then `git commit -m "Picture of dbt course progress added"` and then `git push origin main` ..
 And thennn **error** .
 Am I dumb?

-Yep I forgot to do `git pull original main` soo I fixed it
+Yep I forgot to do `git pull original main` soo I fixed it.
+Not sure so need to do it once again.